Ultima Handicap Chase Predictions, Betting Tips & Odds (Cheltenham 2023 - DAY 1)

 ULTIMA HANDICAP CHASE BETTING PREVIEW

 Formerly the William Hill Handicap Chase, the Ultima Handicap Chase is run over 3 miles at Cheltenham and there are 20 fences for the field to jump around the old course at Prestbury Park.
 It's a Grade 3 handicap chase, for horses aged five and upwards, where many of the top handicappers come together, producing a thrilling race.
-The prize fund is £110,000.
+The prize fund is around £125,000.

 Many horses will arrive looking well handicapped making it very hard to predict the winner.
 Furthermore, some of the previous winners have carried big weights to victory.